mocchapi/pesterchum-themes/README.md

 - **format.json**: the annotated structure of db.json entries
 - **alter.py**: the database update tool, used for modifying the database as well as retreiving info & statistics
 - **utils.py**: small functions required by `alter.py`
+- **hasher.py**: sha256 hasher for generating hashes of themes, can be useful for db clients
+- **integrity.txt**: automatically generated on ingest, holds a copy of each theme's `sha256_download` field. useful for hosting seperately & checking with a client in case the database gets compromised. the theme's index in the database array corrosponds with the line in integrity.txt
 - **README.md**: this file :D